-Chrissy Teigen And Daughter Luna Cool Off At The Pool In New Adorable Snapshot
+Chrissy Teigen And Daughter Luna Cool Off At The Pool In Adorable New Snapshot

-Model and cookbook author Chrissy Teigen turned to Instagram on Sunday, August 16 to share an adorable snapshot of she and her 4 year old daughter Luna lounging at the pool.
-The mother of two who recently found out she is expecting, road out the heatwave in style.
+Model and cookbook author Chrissy Teigen turned to Instagram on Sunday, August 16, to share an adorable snapshot of her and her 4-year-old daughter Luna lounging at the pool.
+The mother-of-two recently found out she is expecting and rode out the heatwave in style.

-Teigen looked stunning in a blue sleeveless summer dress featuring white pin stripes and a bow in the center of the bodice.
-The dress showed off the model’s fabulous figure and impressive curves, her baby bump not yet very noticeable.
+Teigen looked stunning in a blue sleeveless dress that featured white pin stripes and a bow in the center of the bodice.
+The dress showed off the model’s fabulous figure and impressive curves, and her baby bump was not yet noticeable.
 She wore extensions in her hair and styled it in loose waves that looked damp.

-She posed on the ledge of the pool, one leg crossed over the other.
-Teigen appeared content and relaxed, her head tilted back and her eyes closed.
+She posed on the edge of the pool, one leg crossed over the other.
+Teigen appeared content and relaxed, with her head tilted back and her eyes closed.
 What appeared to be a milkshake sat next to her.

 Little Luna floated in the pool beside her mother in a tube with palm leaves on it.
-The little girl looked adorable in a blue one piece bathing suit with a ruffle.
+The little girl looked adorable in a blue one-piece bathing suit with a ruffle.
 She appeared to be trying to imitate her mother’s pose and rested her arms behind her head, her eyes closed.

 In the caption of her post, Teigen discussed the late summer heat.
-The post got a lot of love online, racking up over 100,000 likes in less than an hour after it was posted online.
+The post got a lot of love online, racking up over 100,000 likes in less than an hour after it was posted.
 She boasts a total of 30.9 million followers on the platform overall.

-Her many fans took to the comments section to compliment her on the sweet pic and gush over her impressive looks.
+Her fans took to the comments section to compliment her on the sweet pic and gush over her impressive looks.
 Others took the time to congratulate her on her pregnancy with her husband John Legend and to commend her for her open and honest style of parenting.

 “Mama you are beautiful.
 The world needs more humans like you to raise strong, healthy, open minded, funny people,” commented one person.